Ara-Chobanyan/Classroom-Database/README.md

 # What I struggled with

 - Creating code that does not repeat for when opening the database.
-- Usage of the proper functions from the database/SQL library (Like when to open and close a database, as well proper parameters for queries).
+- Usage of the proper functions from the database/SQL library(Like when to open and close a database, as well proper parameters for queries).
-- Creating test for the SQL based functions.
-(Shot my self in the foot in the way I designed the SQL functions.
-Next project will not have the same design)
+- Creating test for the SQL based functions(Shot my self in the foot in the way I designed the SQL functions.
+Next project will not have the same design).

 # Credit